mahalia-bone/mahalia-utils/README.txt

 The BeagleBone Black wireless IP address is 10.0.0.1.

-The BeagleBone Black IP address will be configured by your router, please consult your network administrator.
+The BeagleBone Black ethernet IP address will be configured by your router, please consult your network administrator.